bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

-For now, we just created an array for the whole 64 KiB of address space.
-As discussed in <LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, and everything else is reserved for memory mapping.
+We have just created an array for the whole 64 KiB of address space.
+As discussed in a future chapter<LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, and everything else is reserved for memory mapping.

-We also load program code into memory, starting at 0x8000 address.
+We load program code into memory, starting at 0x8000 address.
 We've discusses that [0x8000 ..
-0xFFFF] is reserved for Program ROM.
-And we can assume that the instructions stream would start somewhere in this space, just not necessarily exactly at 0x8000.
+0xFFFF] is reserved for Program ROM, and we can assume that the instructions stream should start somewhere in this space (not necessarily at 0x8000).

-NES platform has a special mechanism to notify where should CPU start the execution - upon inserting a new cartridge the CPU received special signal called "Reset interrupt" that instructs CPU to:
+NES platform has a special mechanism to mark where the CPU should start the execution.
+Upon inserting a new cartridge, the CPU receives a special signal called "Reset interrupt" that instructs CPU to:
 * reset the state (registers and flags)
-* set **program_counter** to the 16bit address that is stored at 0xFFFC
+* set **program_counter** to the 16-bit address that is stored at 0xFFFC

 Before implementing that, I should briefly mention that NES CPU can address 65536 memory cells.
 It takes 2 bytes to store an address.
 NES CPU uses Little-Endian addressing rather than Big-Endian.
-That means that 8 liest significant bits of an address will be stored before 8 most significant bits.
+That means that the 8 least significant bits of an address will be stored before the 8 most significant bits.

 To illustrate the difference: